Last Updated on September 8, 2025

 Fluke 106 | Palm-sized Digital Multimeter | DIY, Light Commercial | Voltage, current, resistance, backlit display |

-Fluke 107 | Palm-sized Digital Multimeter | DIY, Electricians | Includes current measurement, data hold, backlight |
+Fluke 107 | Palm-sized Digital Multimeter | DIY, Electricians | Includes current measurement, data hold, and backlight |

 Fluke 115 | True-RMS Multimeter | Field Technicians | Measures voltage, current, frequency, continuity; True RMS |